ceraslabs/pattern-deployer/app/views/get_started/_get_started.html.md

 ## Undeploy

-If you finished using your application, the 'undeploy' operation can be used to undeploy it and release all the unused resources back to the cloud provider(e.g. EC2).
+When you finish  using your application the 'undeploy' operation can be used to undeploy it from the cloud and release all the unused resources back to the cloud provider (e.g. EC2).

 ![undeploy](/assets/get_started/undeploy.png)

-## Can I programmatically deploy/undeploy?
+## Can I programmatically deploy/undeploy my application?

 Of course.
-As you may notice, what the deployer provides is an Restful Web Service, so you can just write a Restful client in your favor language to consume the service.
+The deployer provides a Restful Web Service, so you can just write a Restful client in your favourite language to consume this service.

-For authentication, if you don't want to deal with session data in cookie, you can use [HTTP Basic](http://en.wikipedia.org/wiki/Basic_access_authentication), which is a widely support anthentication method.
+For authentication, if you don't want to deal with session data in a cookie, you can use [HTTP Basic](http://en.wikipedia.org/wiki/Basic_access_authentication), which is a widely supported authentication method.

 ## Administration